kbordon/js-wk4-codereview/README.md

 https://troubleshmup.tumblr.com

-I made this site with the intention of documenting the process, and I probably will still use it.
-I would like to replace it with my own blog documentation though.
+This is currently has the same documentation as the README, but with pictures.
+I would like to replace it with my own blog documentation in the future.

 ## Technology
 * Angular